 Yeah, well, incidentally, this was similar to the same time as the 2016 election.
-And that was really the last nail in the proverbial coffin for me, once I said, okay, right.
-They can change the drop of a hat.
+And that was really the last nail in the proverbial coffin for me, once I said, okay, everything can change at the drop of a hat.
 I have to go somewhere where day in and day out, I’m making a difference.
 So with that factor, compounding that one moment I was having in my role in my job at that point in time, within probably a few weeks, I was scouring LinkedIn to try and figure out what my next move was going to be.
 I was checking to see what my connections were doing and sure enough, someone I’d worked with at Equinox had recently gone over to Tesla.
-And I need recently, like within a week, she had just changed her headline on her LinkedIn.
-And I immediately thought Tesla Ilan.
+And I mean recently, like within a week, she had just changed her headline on her LinkedIn.
+And I immediately thought Tesla, Elon.
 I never really thought about that.

 Vincent Phamvan (17:20):

 Yeah.
 And these experiences along the way, because as you link kind of one experience to the next, then your relationship, or ultimately what led you to working at Tesla.
-And I think a lot of people are feeling that way right now, if they’re graduating from college in the class of 2020, where, you know, when they started college is like one of the best economies that the U S has had in a while.
+And I think a lot of people are feeling that way right now if they’re graduating from college in the Class of 2020, where, you know, when they started college is like one of the best economies that the US has had in a while.
 And then, you know, the dichotomy of, you know, literally months before graduation, everything changes and you had kind of alluded to, you know, it’s this premium retail and nobody goes to college to plan, to go into a job in retail.
-I had a similar experience where I found myself after graduating from UCLA, taking an hourly role, working at customer service counter, not too different than your front desk at Equinox, but I worked at customer service counter at a best buy.
+I had a similar experience where I found myself after graduating from UCLA, taking an hourly role, working a customer service counter, not too different than your front desk at Equinox, but I worked at a customer service counter at a Best Buy.
 And you know, it was kind of funny looking back, and I guess it’s taken 10 years of pain over the course of 10 years to now like come to this realization of yeah.
 But that’s what allowed me and unlocked like these different opportunities and relationships that really paid off later on in the career.
-Do you feel that way now today looking back on it, because I’m sure at the time, you know, it, wasn’t fun getting these certifications, learning these specific languages and thinking that you were on a specific, a specific path.
+Do you feel that way now today looking back on it, because I’m sure at the time, you know, it, wasn’t fun getting these certifications, learning these specific languages and thinking that you were on a specific, a specific path?